Have you ever wondered what film is made of? If so, you are in the right place.

 If you could look at a highly magnified version of a piece of film from the side you would see several different layers that go into making the film we use in our cameras today.

 Using the reference numbers noted in the illustration above I will provide an overview of each layer.
-In general when you think of film, you should understand there is a base and an emulsion at a minimum.
+In general, when you think of film, you should understand there are a base and an emulsion at a minimum.
 The base is the transparent material that supports the coated emulsion layer and you may have guessed the magic happens on the emulsion.

 1.)
 Anti-Scratch Layer.
 This clear layer of gelatin does exactly what its name implies.
 It helps protect your film from scratches that could occur before you develop your film.
 And, yes the gelatin comes from the same place as Jello!

 2.)
 Emulsion Layer – The emulsion layer of gelatin is literally suspended and supports the magic photography dust called silver halides.
 Silver halides often referred to as crystals is really a group of compounds that include silver with bromine, iodine, and chlorine.
 When the crystals are exposed to light they are reduced to black particles of metallic silver when you develop your film.
 When you take your exposure a latent image is literally formed on the crystals that is invisible until the developer makes it react.
 The more exposure you have in one area the more silver you will have when developed causing a higher density.
 The reverse is true for less exposed areas and lower densities.
 The latent image on your film is negative, meaning the light areas are dark and the dark areas are light.